wiutstudent00010959/CW2-00010959/README.md

 # CW2-00010959
+“This web application was created to fulfill Web Technology module’s requirements and does not represent an actual company or service”
 #### About the application
 The app is called "Task manager" and allows the user to manage daily tasks, or TO-DOs.
 The user can delete, add and change the status of tasks, while viewing the list of them.
 For better user experience a help hint is added at the top of the application page.